matiasraisanen/RockPaperScissors/README.md

 # RockPaperScissors
-A rock paper scissors -game with Python
+A simple rock paper scissors -game.

+Saves scores in a local high score list.

+## RUN
+Run with Python3.

+Simply type *python3 rpc.py* into your terminal of choice to run the game.